pomerium/pomerium/docs/enterprise/concepts.md

 ## Namespaces

 In the Pomerium Enterprise Console, a **Namespace** is a cornerstone organization unit.
-They are container objects, that behave similar to a unix directory structure.
+They are container objects that behave similar to a unix directory structure.

 In each Namespace, you can define an organizational unit of users and groups with fine-grained access management.
 This enables teams to self-service the routes and policies pertinent to them.
 Namespaces can optionally inherit from their parent units.